 What has got to change

-At the very least, however, there is some part in both movements that underscores events at the very top of our discussion.
+At the very least, some part in both movements that underscores events at the very top of our discussion.
 The early church found it impossible to mesh the “mortal reason” with Christian belief systems.
 And the conservative church, having re-mythologized in many of these aspects is particularly unable to capitalize on opportunities because of doctrines regarding the after-life,Heaven, Hell, or Immortal Soul.

 Two ways forward